 Remote Lecture Presentation

 If your guild would like a live Q&A via Skype or FaceTime after the video presentation, that is available for up to 45 minutes of questions.
 I do have alternatives to live-streamed video for the lecture if your venue does not support streaming.

 Pricing for lectures

-Live Q&A session after the lecture over Skype or FaceTime: $50
+Live Q&A session up to an hour after the lecture over Skype or FaceTime: $80